Skip to content

 IPv6 Multicast Forwarding Table is empty

-VM3 correctly learn that there is a subscriber to group 239.1.1.1 on interface vif1 (toward VM4) and the source is on vif0 (toward VM2).
+VM3 correctly learns that there is a subscriber to group 239.1.1.1 on vif1 (toward VM4) and that the source is on vif0 (toward VM2).